 Practices in nursing homes across Australia vary when it comes to easy access for residents and visitors but should nursing home doors be locked?
 If…

-Lucy Wilk is a Senior Solicitor in our health law team.
+Lucy Wilk is a Senior Associate in our health law team.
 She is a admitted as a Solicitor in the Supreme Court of NSW and the High Court of Australia.

 Born and raised in Newcastle, Lucy has excellent legal credentials.
 She graduated with First Class Honours and a received a number of academic prizes from the University of Newcastle in 2009.
 At the end of her formal legal education, Lucy worked in Sydney as an Associate to a Supreme Court Judge.
 Here she had had the opportunity to observe medical negligence cases and decided that she would aim to work in this area of the law.
 She then worked as a litigator at a top tier Sydney law firm for several years.